divyagariga/checkr/README.md

 ## Requirements
-node >= 20
+node >= 20  <br>
-npm >= version
+npm >= version  <br>
-java
+java <br>
-intellij
+intellij <br>
-mysql
+mysql <br>
-vscode
+vscode <br>

 ## create database
  run the db_script.sql in mysql workbench

 ## How to run the application

-# start the frontend:
+# start the React frontend:
- 1.change to frontend directory and hit
+ 1.change to frontend directory and hit  <br>
- 2. npm install --force
+ 2. npm install --force <br>
- 3. npm start
+ 3. npm start  <br>
- 4. navigate to [text](http://localhost:3001/) to see the frontend
+ 4. navigate to [http://localhost:3001/](http://localhost:3001/) to see the frontend <br>

-# start the backend api's
+# start the spring boot backend api's

 open all backend folders in intellij as maven projects
-1. run the service registry main class then cloud gateway main class
+1. run the service registry main class then cloud gateway main class <br>
-2. then the user microservice main class and the candidate microservice main class 3.open [text](http://localhost:8761/) service registry to check if cloud gateway, candidate microservice and user microservices are up.
+2. then the user microservice main class and the candidate microservice main class <br>
+3.open [http://localhost:8761/](http://localhost:8761/) service registry to check if cloud gateway, candidate <br>
+microservice and user microservices are up.
-4. once all the services are visible
+4. once all the services are visible <br>

-navigate to [text](http://localhost:3001/) and check the checkr app flow
+navigate to [http://localhost:3001/](http://localhost:3001/) and check the checkr app flow